Greater Kensington

 In 1983, the band was selected to represent the East Coast and was one of only four bands to perform at the National Sports Festival held at the United States Air Force Academy in Colorado Springs.
-The group was named the championship band and was personally congratulated by Bob Hope who was the Olympic Committee Co-Chairman.

 Also in 1983, the band was a plaintiff in a federal lawsuit aimed at preventing planned changes to the Mummer's Parade.

 In September 2007, the Tacony warehouse that they were renting was destroyed by arson.
 The band lost thousands of dollars' worth of tools, set pieces and an inventory of thousands of ostrich feathers.
 The total loss was estimated at $20,000, with $6,000 of that being feathers alone.
 As of December 2007, they are unsure if their insurance will cover the loss.

 While bands typically spend most of the year preparing for the parade on New Year's Day, the band was able to rebuild most of their planned sets and props in time for the 2008 parade.
 The band publicly cited help from supporters and their competitors in the parade, with help coming from every other string band in the city and critically needed feathers from South Philadelphia, Avalon, Woodland and Trilby.

 In 1963, Sure Records released the band's album "String Band Sound of All-Time Favorites".